PrafulDeore/MasaiPizzaApp/README.md

 # MasaiPizzaApp
 Masai Pizza App is an Individual Fullstack Project.
-I made and continuously improved this project By using ReactJS,Redux,Thunk,JS, CSS, Node, and Mui.
+I made and continuously improved this project By using ReactJS,Redux,Thunk,JS, CSS, Node,MongoDB and Mui.

 # Project Type-
 Individual project.